MG ZS SUV (2017 - ) review

 - Questionable safety record

 How good does it look?

-Style is extremely important for buyers of small SUVs – for many, it’s the sole reason they choose one – so it’s a good job that the ZS has a clean, coherent design.
-Granted it’s a bit derivative – you can recognise one bit from a Mazda and another bit from a Renault – but importantly, the whole thing has a smart, cohesive look.
+Style is important for buyers of small SUVs – for many, it’s the sole reason they choose one – so it’s a good job that the ZS has a clean, coherent design.
+Sure, it’s a bit derivative – you can recognise one bit from a Mazda and another bit from a Renault – but importantly, the whole thing has a smart, cohesive look.
 Every model comes with sparkly LED daytime running lights, but the entry-level Explore version misses out on alloy wheels, and front foglamps.
 The Excite and Exclusive cars both have those boxes checked.

 What's the interior like?

 If you’re an owner of one of MG’s other cars, the ZS is likely to be something of a revelation for quality.
 There are soft-touch materials in most of the important places, and with a mixture of textures and finishes, plus a liberal sprinkling of metallic trim, the overall ambience of the cabin feels reasonably sophisticated.
 However, you don’t have to look too hard to find panels of a harder, scratchier nature, and when compared with its immediate rivals, the ZS still feels slightly behind the curve for overall quality.

 The dashboard layout is simple and most of the various buttons and switches are big and well-marked, even if the touchscreen infotainment system can be a little unintuitive to use.
 The entry-level car misses out on height adjustment for the driver’s seat, and none of them feature a steering column that adjusts for reach, which could make finding your ideal driving position tricky.